Agoric/agoric-sdk/packages/SwingSet/docs/garbage-collection.md

 `WeakRef` provides the ability to "poll" whether a given object has been garbage-collected or not, but it does not provide any sort of notification when collection happens.
 To enable more proactive reactions to object collection, JavaScript provides the `FinalizationRegistry`, which will run a callback some time after a given object is collected.
 This callback will always happen on its own turn (just like Promise `.then` callbacks), however no guarantees are made as to exactly when it is run.

-Swingset makes use of a `FinalizationRegistry` to implement its garbage collection code, however it is denied to vats for the same reason that `WeakRef` is withheld.
+Swingset makes use of a `FinalizationRegistry` to implement its garbage collection code.
+However, it is denied to vats for the same reason that `WeakRef` is withheld.

 ## Recognizability